The Queen of The Arctic – A mark of pure excellence

-Pure as snow Precious as a queen (the queen of the arctic)
+Precious as a Queen (the queen of the arctic)

 Pure as arctic snow, pristine like an arctic queen, the snow crab has a sweet, slightly briny flavor and a firm texture.
 Like a snowflake, it melts on the tongue.
 Sweet, with a hint of natural salt.
 Firm, textured and shredded.

 Your sweet highness, is full of flavor and health benefits.
 The arctic snow crab or queen crab is a (guilty) pleasure that is actually good for you.
 Rich in natural protein and vitamins and low in calories, it is your divine delicacy.

 Fun fact: It is said that members of the Royal family cannot eat shellfish in public.
 The restriction exists because they’re too “risky.”
 Though that doesn’t stop the rules from sometimes being broken.

 - Organisation/Entity: Agency

 - Project Status: Published

 Chief Creative Director: Tom Emil Olsen